-On 3/31/2021, the permanent regulations for therapeutic consultation behavioral services went into effect (note: DBHDS provided until 7/1/2021 for providers to come into full accordance with the expectations of the regulations).
-These regulations outline basic expectations for the content areas of behavior support plans and associated expectations for the service (Settlement Agreement Section III.C.6.a.i-iii, filing reference 7.17: The permanent DD waiver regulations will include expectations for behavioral programming and the structure of behavioral plans).
-DBHDS has also provided associated Practice Guidelines for Behavior Support Plans to the community, behaviorists, and CSBs, which relate directly to a compliance indicator for Section III.C.6.a.i-iii (filing reference 7.15) that provides as follows: The Commonwealth will provide practice guidelines for behavior consultants on the minimum elements that constitute an adequately designed behavioral program, the use of positive behavior support practices, trauma informed care, and person-centered practices.
-As noted in past reports, DBHDS launched a training in the Commonwealth of Virginia's Learning Management System for support coordinators that reviews the Practice Guidelines and also outlines the components of behavior support planning tied into regulations such that support coordinators can observe to determine if key hallmarks are being implemented for individuals that receive this service (Settlement Agreement Section III.C.6.a.i-iii, filing reference 7.16: The Commonwealth will provide the practice guidelines and a training program for case managers regarding the minimum elements that constitute an adequately designed behavioral program and what can be observed to determine whether the plan is appropriately implemented.
-This compliance indicator was found to be "met" in the 20th review period, when 755 CSB staff members had taken this training through February 2022.
-As of late February 2024, 1,135 CSB staff members have completed this training (this is an increase of 79 trainees since the data were last provided as of September 2023).
+On 3/31/2021, the permanent regulations for the rapeutic consultation behavioral services went into effect (note: DBHDS provided until 7/1/2021 for providers to come into full accordance with the expectations of the regulations).
+These regulations outline basic expectations for the content areas of behavior support plans and associated expectations for the service.
+DBHDS has also provided associated Practice Guidelines for Behavior Support Plans to the community, behaviorists, and CSBs.
+As noted in past reports, DBHDS launched a training in the Commonwealth of Virginia's Learning Management System for support coordinators that reviews the Practice Guidelines and outlines the components of behavior support planning tied into regulations such that support coordinators can observe to determine if key hallmarks are being implemented for individuals that receive this service.
+As of late January 2025, 1,298 CSB staff members have completed this training (this is an increase of 107 trainees since the data were last provided as of August 2024).
 Based on service capacity/staffing data provided to CSBs to DBHDS, 690 case managers should access and complete the training.
 The increase in trainees is likely a reflection of new hires/turnover within CSBs/BHA across the Commonwealth since the launch of this training in FY21, as well as supervisory positions such as DD Directors completing the training.

 DBHDS has created a quality assurance scoring tool that determines the adherence of behavior support plans to the Practice Guidelines for Behavior Support Plans.
 The Behavior Support Plan Adherence Review Instrument (BSPARI) utilizes a weighted scoring system that provides a score for each behavior support plan content area and its associated minimum elements as outlined in the Practice Guidelines.
-The BSPARI and its automated features have been described in previous reports.
+The BSPARI and its automated features have been described in previous reports; its genesis and contents are detailed in a 2024 publication by its creators (Habel et al., 2024).
 The Scoring Instructions Guide and current iteration of the BSPARI can be found under the "Quality Reviews" section of the DBHDS Behavioral Services website.